Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Troubleshooting.md

 * Take a Snapshot to view and save results.
 Note that you may have to click a few more levels open to see the actual methods.
 * Now you can zip the nps file and upload it here on GitHub.

+## Using TeXiFy with JetBrains Gateway

+If you use Gateway, make sure to install TeXiFy _only_ on the host, not on the client.
+If you install the plugin in both, the IntelliJ UI may not work as expected.

 ## I don't see any syntax highlighting

 If you have the TeXiFy plugin installed but still don't see any syntax highlighting, you may accidentally have reassigned the `.tex` file type to plain text.